29 Easy Dinner Recipes for Two That Feel Homemade and Special

 A loaded sheet pan should show clear separation between ingredients, not a soggy pile.
 If everything’s huddled together, your pan was too small or you used too much oil.

 Swap: Italian sausage links (sliced) for smoked sausage.
-Sweet potatoes for white potatoes.
-Add cherry tomatoes in the last 10 minutes for a quick pan sauce.
+Use sweet potatoes in place of white potatoes.
+To make a quick pan sauce, incorporate cherry tomatoes during the last 10 minutes.

 Nathaniel LeeNathaniel’s Pantry Notes: The 10-Inch Skillet (Not the 12)